-2. Bifidobacteria are the ones that help the body digest complex carbs and fiber.
-They’re commonly used in supplements and certain foods.
+Bifidobacteria are the ones that help the body digest complex carbs and fiber.
+They’re commonly found in the form of supplements and used in certain foods.

-3. Saccharomyces boulardii is not bacteria, but a type of yeast.
-Similar to Lactobacillus and Bifidobacterium, it helps manage and prevent diarrhea and prevent digestive problems.
+Saccharomyces boulardii is not bacteria, but a type of yeast.
+Similar to Lactobacillus and Bifidobacterium, it helps manage and prevent diarrhea and digestive problems.